-Zircon rich concentrates <0.25 mm were sent from ODM to FiLTER UBCO for picking, mounting in epoxy pucks, and polishing.
+Zircon rich concentrates <~0.25 mm were sent from ODM to FiLTER UBCO for picking, mounting in epoxy pucks, and polishing.
 The zircon grains were then dated by LA-ICP-MS and simultaneously analyzed for trace element chemistry, including Ti, U, Th, Pb, REE, Ca, P, Zr, Ta, Hf, Y, and Nb.
 The spot size was 20 microns for regular runs and the instrument used was an Agilent 8900 triple quadrupole ICP-MS equipped with a NWR 193 laser with TV3 sample chamber.
 Some re-runs were conducted with a 30 micro spot size.
 Re-runs omitted Nb, Tb, Ho, Tm, and Ta in order to increase integration times on the LREE.
 Full instrument settings given in digital appendix 4.
 Standards were measured for trace elements (610 standard), U-Pb dating and trace elements (91500 standard) and U-Pb dating (Plesovice standard).

+Additional grains were sampled from 2020 samples in order to provide more robust sampling statistics for the target areas.
 Re-runs on individual grains refer to grains of interest being re-visited for additional spots after the first round of analyses.